-The conversion from a state maintained school to an academy trust involved the transfer of identifiable assets and liabilities and the operation of the school for £nil consideration and has been accounted for under the acquisition accounting method
+The conversion from a state maintained school to an Academy Trust involved the transfer of identifiable assets and liabilities and the operation of the school for £nil consideration and has been accounted for under the acquisition accounting method

-The assets and liabilities transferred on conversion from Isleworth and Syon School for Boys to an academy trust have been valued at their fair value being a reasonable estimate of the current market value that the governors would expect to pay in an open market for an equivalent item.
-Their fair value is in accordance with the accounting policies set out for Coketown Academy Trust Limited.
+The assets and liabilities transferred on conversion from Warlingham School to an Academy Trust have been valued at their fair value being a reasonable estimate of the current market value that the Governors would expect to pay in an open market for an equivalent item.
+Their fair value is in accordance with the accounting policies set out for the Academy Trust.
 The amounts have been recognised under the appropriate balance sheet categories, with a corresponding amount recognised in voluntary income as net income in the Statement of Financial Activities and analysed under unrestricted funds, restricted general funds and restricted fixed asset funds.
-Further details of the transactions are set out in Note 3.
+Further details of the transactions are set out in Note 2.